 You are in: About » Cornerstone House

-The months of May and June 2012 are Cornerstone Foundations Months.
-In order to help us lay a strong financial foundation for our Cornerstone House Shelter we would ask that you support our work by considering a gift specified to keep homeless men, women and children in a safe welcoming environment.
 Cornerstone House is the only shelter of its kind in Montclair and in North Essex County.
 You can help us in two ways.
+In order to help us lay a strong financial foundation for our Cornerstone House Shelter we would ask that you support our work by considering a gift specified to keep homeless men, women and children in a safe welcoming environment.

-You can text Cornerstone to 80888 (standard messaging and data rates apply) which will give a $10 donation to Cornerstone.
-Or you can sponsor a night for a needy neighbor for by sending a check for $18.50 or $74 for a family of four.
-You might be able to help with more by sending your check to The Salvation Army 13 Trinity Place Montclair, NJ 07042.
+You can sponsor a night for a needy neighbor by donating only $18.50 or $74 for a family of four.
+You might be able to help with more, please do.

 Cornerstone House, northern Essex County's only homeless shelter, remains a dignified oasis of help for those who are temporarily without accomodation.

 Volunteers and local service groups continue to help Cornerstone maintain a high standard of care for men, women and families who need its services.